 This was followed by a road trip through New York State, my goal being to prove there is life outside of New York City.
 What I found was a lush state with areas such as the Adirondacks, 1000 Islands and the remote lodges of North Hudson, culminating in Gay Pride New York.
 The original city where gay men and women marched for equality.

 Most recently was a camping trip in Alaska which revealed the wild and ruggedness of the 49th State; a place which feels very ‘un-American’ and where nature dictates the terms to the hardy bunch who call it home.
-Black and grizzly bears sauntered near my campsites and ambled along hiking trails, the salmon were running and Mother Nature displayed a brief glimpse into how it was for early settlers and gold rush boomers, who set up their homesteads ahead of the harsh winter.
+Black and grizzly bears sauntered near my campsites and ambled along hiking trails, the salmon were running and Mother Nature displayed a brief glimpse into how it was for early settlers and gold rush boomers, who set up their homestead ahead of the harsh winter.
 Seriously, when you see Wrangell St Elias, you’ll appreciate hoe incredible Americas National Parks system is.

 The mistake people frequently make is to spend more time in the cities, and yes, America has some buzzing metropolis wonderlands, but to really experience what makes the USA such an unmissable destination, you’ll need to lace up your hiking boots, fill water bottles, and hit the trails.